chloeanz04/Crime-Analysis-Dashboard/README.md

-# 📊 Crime Analytics Dashboard — Power BI Project
+[Power BI] Crime Analytics Dashboard

 An interactive analytics dashboard built with **Power BI**, providing insights into crime patterns across time, geography, and categories.
 This project includes 2 pages: an overview dashboard and a detailed drill-through analysis.